 - A good deed is glorifying and Praising Allah

-Although the general guidelines of Islam are such which are sufficient for a person to follow for making the life good, however, there are some simple things which a person can change in order to ensure a good life.
+Although the general guidelines of Islam are such which are sufficient for a person to follow for making life good, however, there are some simple things that a person can change in order to ensure a good life.